Mishashule/Dedalus/README.md

 The curly syntax is that of our template engine.
 The question mark and double question marks define a *if-then-else* block.
 Here we are using our custom fuction to check if the captain is a maniac (for example he killed 12 aliens), and if so print *"You already killed too many people!
 Remember?
 12 of those poor souls!"*, else print *"You'd better leave it off, or the Doctor might get angry."*.

-An *if* block is one of the most useful construct you can use, but you'd better teach yourself the whole syntax of doT.js.
-It is really simple and can help you write amazing stories.
+An *if* block is one of the most useful constructs you can use, but you'd better teach yourself the whole syntax of doT.js.
+It's really simple and can help you write amazing stories.
 Here we are also using `{{= }}` that prints a variable and simply executing Javascript code with `{{}}` (we change the value of the variable `story.triedToTakeTheScrewDriver`).

 <a name="objects"></a>